If you have ever considered what species to get as your first pet turtle, then look no further than the fascinating wood turtle.

 The shell of the wood turtle is also often has a keeled (raised) line that divides the carapace (shell) vertically.

 The wood turtle’s plastron (the undercarriage part of the shell) is usually yellow or brown colored with darker-colored splotches.
 There is a specific species called the Brown wood turtle which really encapsulates this brown color.
+The ornate wood turtle on the other hand sometimes has bright colors on its shell and skin.

-Additionally, their limbs and head will often be black or dark brown with yellow, orange or red hues emanating from the underside of their throat and limbs.
+Wood turtle’s limbs and head will often be black or dark brown with yellow, orange or red hues emanating from the underside of their throat and limbs.

 Wood turtles, when fully grown will have a very thick tail and slightly webbed-feet, owing to the fact that they split time between their terrestrial and aquatic environments fairly evenly.